 A native of the isle of Karpathos, Nick Mathews (originally Nicholas Matheos) immigrated to New York in 1920 and spent his first years after arrival working as a coal miner and chef before settling in the sleepy town of Yorktown in 1944.

-“I want to be American citizen,” he told an interviewer later, “so what better place to live than here where independence was won?”
+“I want to be an American citizen,” he told an interviewer later, “so what better place to live than here where independence was won?”

 With borrowed money, he and his wife, the former Maria Pappamihalopoulou of Sparta, opened a lunch counter across from a ferry landing on the York River.